 WHERE customer_id = 1000;

 Note that SQL requires single quotes around text values.
 Numeric values should not be enclosed in quotes.
-For example, consider if we forgot to include quotes around the text values such as in this statement:
+Here is an example of what would happen if we forgot to include quotes around the text value 'Helena':

 SELECT *